 - Article: The McCreary Mansion

 The year after his mansion was finished, McCreary retired to his estate and focused on improving his land.
 Located immediately north of John Redick’s estate, McCreary had ten acres of land.
 McCreary started with a two story Italianate style home that had a dozen rooms, just outside the city limits.
 Popular Omaha builder Francis Dellone and his brother designed and built the home for McCreary.
 In the 1890s, McCreary added another floor to the house for a total of 15 rooms.
 In 1905, McCreary sold his home and it became the Swedish Mission Hospital.
-It was demolished in 1926.
+It was integrated into an expansion of the hospital in 1926, and demolished entirely in 1967.

 5. Bailey House